 Water Treatment and Pumping Station Improvements

-An advanced Ultra Violet (UV) treatment plant has been constructed at both sites.
-This highly effective treatment process will kill 99.99% of micro-organisms in the water without the need to add chemicals.
+Advanced Ultra Violet (UV) treatment is a highly effective treatment process which neutralises 99.99% of micro-organisms in the water without the need to add chemicals.